General Music, Piano & Guitar Catalog

 Find lessons and activities for elementary, middle, and high school in all kinds of musical subjects as well as resources for technology and social emotional learning.

-OpusYou, a world leader in the field of K-12 music education, is offering a free 30-day trial to schools and music teachers nationwide.
-Designed to meet the ever-increasing and changing demands of 21s-century music education, OpusYou believes it will change the way that you teach music, offering you a degree of flexibility which is backed up with extensive lesson suggestions and a diverse and active community support facility.
+Immerse your students in 360-degree curriculum through broadcast of musical works, structured lesson plans, and interactive online courses.
+Designed to meet the ever-increasing and changing demands of 21st-century music education, OpusYou believes it will change the way that you teach music, offering you a degree of flexibility that is backed up with extensive lesson suggestions and a diverse and active community support facility.
+Try a free 30-day trial.

 Inspired by the vision of Zoltán Kodály, the mission of the Organization of American Kodály Educators (OAKE) is to support music education of the highest quality, promote universal music literacy and lifelong music making, and preserve the musical heritage of the people of the United States of America through education, artistic performance, advocacy and research.
 Kodály’s concepts are based on teaching, learning and understanding music through the experience of singing via a variety of modes-kinesthetic, auditory, and visual.